 - Entitlements such as federal grants, employer tuition grants and state scholarships will replace our Swarthmore Scholarship dollar for dollar.

-- Merit based outside scholarships are incorporated in the following manner:
+- Outside scholarships are incorporated in the following manner:

-For example, if a first-year student with a $2,000 summer earnings expectation receives a $2,500 outside scholarship after we have met your demonstrated need with an award consisting of a $35,960 Swarthmore Scholarship and a $1,920 campus job opportunity, our revision would look like this:
+For example, if a first-year student with a $2,000 summer earnings expectation receives a $2,500 outside scholarship after we have met the student's demonstrated need with an award consisting of a $49,410 Swarthmore Scholarship and a $1,960 campus job opportunity, our revision would look like this:

 |Aid Type||Original Award||Adjusted Award|

-Conversely, adjustments made to include merit-based outside scholarship in our aid award will be reversed if for some reason you end up not receiving the anticipated outside scholarships.
+Note: Conversely, adjustments made to include merit-based outside scholarship in our aid award will be reversed if for some reason you end up not receiving the anticipated outside scholarships.

 Q. My federal Student Aid Report says that you may be able to make my corrections electronically, can you?